 Director of Consultation and Psychoeducational Services

 Dot Lucci has been active in the fields of education, psychology, research, and academia for over 30 years.
-She is a national consultant and speaker who specializes in program design and the inclusion of children with special needs, especially those diagnosed with autism spectrum disorder (ASD).
+She is an international consultant and speaker who specializes in program design and the inclusion of children with special needs, especially those diagnosed with autism spectrum disorder (ASD).
 She has experience as an elementary classroom teacher, special educator, school psychologist, researcher, director, and college professor.

-For 13 years, Dot was Program Director and Director of Consultation at MGH/Aspire where she built child, teen, and young adult programs, and established the 3S’s (i.e., self-awareness, social competency, and stress management) as the backbone of all programming.
+For 13 years, Dot was Program Director and Director of Consultation at MGH/Aspire where she built child, teen, and young adult programs, and established the 3S’s (i.e., self-awareness, social competency, and stress management) as the philosophical framework for all programming.
 Prior to coming to MGH/Aspire, Ms. Lucci was the Director of the Partners Program, a middle and high school for ASD students, of EDCO Collaborative.
-Dot worked as an independent consultant and developed the ASD Needs Assessment Protocol©.
-This tool assists school districts in improving service delivery and cost-effectiveness for students on the spectrum.
-She was also director of the Autism Support Center, a parent-professional organization where she worked to enhance families’ capacities to parent their ASD children and build parent-professional collaboration.
+For many years Dot worked as an independent consultant and developed the ASD Needs Assessment Protocol©.
+This tool assists school districts in improving service delivery and cost-effectiveness of programing for students on the spectrum.
+She was also director of the Autism Support Center, a parent-professional organization where she worked to enhance families’ capacities to parent their ASD children and built parent-professional collaboration with local stae and federal agencies.

 In Dot’s professional career—long before these areas were in vogue—she was a proponent of social-emotional learning, mindfulness, and addressing student quality of life.
-Dot has worked with students with learning challenges, ASD, ADHD, anxiety, ID, and other learning and emotional challenges.
+Dot was using humanistic and relational interventions with ASD students in the 1980’s, long before they were publicized.
+Dot has worked directly with students with learning challenges, ASD, ADHD, anxiety, ID, and other learning and emotional challenges as a school psychologist, cousnelor and teacher.
 Over the years, Dot has specialized in serving individuals with ASD, with her work often called novel and “outside the box.”
-Dot was using humanistic and relational interventions with ASD students in the 1980’s, long before they were publicized.

 Dot’s knowledge and interest in social-emotional learning, affective research, and emotional regulation has led her to team up with other like-minded professionals.
-She was vice president of SmartThot and, with Rachel Robb-Avery, co-authored the Think Smart Feel Good PK – Grade 2 Curriculum© (TSFG), an early childhood self-awareness and stress management curriculum.
+She was vice president of SmartThot with Rachel Robb-Avery, and co-authored the Think Smart Feel Good PK – Grade 2 Curriculum© (TSFG), an early childhood self-awareness and stress management curriculum.
 This curriculum focuses on resilience, CBT, and mindfulness.
-Dot has written grants with Rosalind Picard of the MIT Media Lab studying the Affectiva Q Sensor (an autonomic nervous system real-time data stream sensor) that was used in conjunction with TSFG to improve self-awareness and stress management in young children.
+Dot has written grants with Rosalind Picard of the MIT Media Lab and Rana el Kaliouby of Affectiva studying the Affectiva Q Sensor (an autonomic nervous system real-time data stream sensor) and incorporated this tool with TSFG to improve self-awareness and stress management in young children.

 Ms. Lucci’s clinical interests include mind-body practices, positive psychology, and the use of technologies, including biofeedback devices, in the instruction of social and emotional learning, especially as they apply to neurodiverse individuals.
-Dot is Mindfulness-Based Stress-Reduction (MBSR)-trained by UMass Medical Center, and, in 2010, she was a Senior Investigator at the Mind and Life Summer Research Institute: Education, Developmental Neuroscience and Contemplative Practices: Questions, Challenges, and Opportunities.
+Dot is Mindfulness-Based Stress-Reduction (MBSR)-trained by Jon Kabat-Zinn of UMass Medical Center, and, in 2010, she was a Senior Investigator at the Mind and Life Summer Research Institute: Education, Developmental Neuroscience and Contemplative Practices: Questions, Challenges, and Opportunities.
 Dot incorporates a variety of technology tools into her consultation and psychoeducational counseling practice.
-Dot is well known in the technology world and is often sought after to consult to start-up mental health and educational companies.
-Currently, she is directly involved with three technology companies in varying capacities.
-She is on the Scientific Leadership Team of SymTrend, Inc., Clinical Director of VeriCurious, an Educational Mentor with AutismSees, and has been engaged by Sidekicks, EDI/MyMoments, Empatica, Affectiva, BrainPower, and many others to provide insights, feedback, and ideas.
+Dot is well known in the technology field and is often sought after to consult to start-up mental health and educational companies.
+She has been involved with three technology companies in varying capacities.
+She was on the Scientific Leadership Team of SymTrend, Inc., Clinical Director of VeriCurious, an Educational Mentor with AutismSees, and has been engaged by Sidekicks, EDI/MyMoments, Empatica, Affectiva, BrainPower, and many others to provide insights, feedback, and ideas.

 Dot is an educator and school psychologist by training.
 She earned her undergraduate degree from Wheelock College and her M.Ed. and C.A.G.S in school psychology from the University of Massachusetts.
-She is certified as a school psychologist and has extensive training in neuropsychology while working as the Project Manager on National Institute of Health and National Institute of Mental Health grants at Boston University Medical School, under the leadership of Debby Fein.
+She is certified as a school psychologist and has extensive training in neuropsychology while working as Project Manager on National Institute of Health and National Institute of Mental Health grants at Boston University Medical School and the University of Connecticut, under the leadership of Debby Fein.
 Ann Helmus, founder and director of NESCA, was a predoctoral intern at the time Dot was managing the grants in the neuropsychology lab.
 Ann and Dot became friends and colleagues many years ago, and it is only fitting that the two work together again at NESCA!

-Dot served on the Board of Directors of the Asperger’s Association of New England (AANE) for 16 years.
-Currently, she serves on the Program Committee and Clinical Advisory Group.
-She is also an Advisory Board Member for an Autism and Dating grant through Children’s Hospital.
+Dot is a former longtime member of the Board of Directors of the Asperger’s Association of New England (AANE); while currently, serving on the Professional Collaborative Group.
+She also served as an Advisory Board Member for an Autism and Dating grant through Children’s Hospital.
 She is a Level 1 Certified Clinician in Social Thinking (TM).
 She is also a member of the (NASP) National Association of School Psychologists, Mass School Psychologist Association (MSPA), AANE and ASA.
 She also served on the Mass Advocates for Children and DOE Autism Endorsement and Transition Endorsement Commission Study Groups.

 Sampling of Ms. Lucci’s Publications and Presentations: